smash-technology/.github/profile/README.md

 ## Project status
-We are currently in the design phase of our capstone project and will begin development shortly after conducting user tests.
+We are finishing up the design phase of our capstone project and have begun development on our static pages and database tables.

 ## Our team